shreyans09/AutoComplete/README.md

 **Question 4.** Briefly explain why `HashListAutocomplete` is much more efficient in terms of the empirical runtime of `topMatches`, but uses more memory than the other `Autocomplete` implementations.

-## Submitting and Grading

-Push your code to Git.
-Do this often.
-Once you have run and tested your completed program locally:

-1. Submit your code on gradescope to the autograder.
-2. Submit a PDF to Gradescope in the separate Analysis assignment.
-Be sure to mark pages for the questions as explained in the [gradescope documentation here](https://help.gradescope.com/article/ccbpppziu9-student-submit-work#submitting_a_pdf).